kzingler/kzingler.github.io/about.md

-In May 2016 I graduated from New Mexico Tech [New Mexico Institute of Mining and Technology](https://en.wikipedia.org/wiki/New_Mexico_Institute_of_Mining_and_Technology), magnan cum laude, with my Bachelors of Science in Biology.
+In May 2016 I graduated from New Mexico Tech [New Mexico Institute of Mining and Technology](https://en.wikipedia.org/wiki/New_Mexico_Institute_of_Mining_and_Technology), magna cum laude, with my Bachelors of Science in Biology.

 During my undergraduate years I was involved in three separate undergraduate research ventures.
 From